5billon/5billon/README.md

 - 🔭 I’m currently working on personal projects and my personal website portfolio.
 - 👯 I’m looking to collaborate on any full stack project.
 - 📫 I'm open to learning about anything related to coding.
+- 🤔 I’m looking for help with learning algos and react.
+- 💬 I'm currently looking for work.

 ------------------------------------------------------------------------------------------------------------------------
 ### Connect with me